KOSkaret/python_challenge/daily_log.md

 **Thoughts:** When I have gone through the basic functions of python, so am I not sure what project to start with.
 My thoughts are leaning more towards the web development front.

+### Day seventeen

+- Worked through testing of single functions in chapter 11.
+- Will end todays work with this, and continue with testing classes tomorrow.